-This is because the balance of the loan will reduce over time so decreasing term insurance provides a more cost effective option than level term insurance if you are solely seeking a guarantee that your mortgage will be repaid.
+This is because the balance of the loan will reduce over time, so decreasing term insurance provides a more cost effective option than level term insurance if you are solely seeking a guarantee that your mortgage will be repaid.

 However there is a risk that a difference between the repayment vehicle arranged and the remaining sum insured could leave surviving family members with a shortfall.

 For capital repayment mortgages most decreasing term life insurance policies will guarantee to repay the mortgage as long it stays below a fixed interest rate, which is often 10%.

-Decreasing term life insurance - Typical Cover Options
+Decreasing Term Life Insurance; Typical Cover Options

 Decreasing term life insurance will usually be available as either sole or joint cover, and you may arrange this type of life insurance for anyone in whom you have an insurable interest be that your spouse, business partner or employee for example.